Lough Derg RNLI assists 5 people on a 38ft cruiser aground at Bushy Island

 Accompanied by the skipper, the RNLI volunteer checked under the floorboards, in the bilge and engine housing where they found a hairline break in the hull below the water line that was permitting ingress of water.
 The volunteer reported back to the helm who decided that the safest course was to drop anchor, secure the vessel and take all five people off and to the safety of Mountshannon Harbour where crew would help the casualties make contact with a marina and marine engineer with facilities to recover their boat.
 The RNLI helm reported the findings and decision to Valentia Coast Guard.

-At 3.30pm the lifeboat delivered all five people ashore at Mounstshannon.
+At 3.30pm the lifeboat delivered all five people ashore at Mountshannon.
 After assisting the casualties to make contact with a marine engineer, the lifeboat departed the scene at 3.50pm and was back at Station at 4.15pm.
-The lifeboat was refueled and washed down at 4.45pm
+The lifeboat was refuelled and washed down at 4.45pm

 Peter Kennedy, Deputy Launching Authority at Lough Derg RNLI advises boat users to ‘dial 999 or 112 and ask for Marine Rescue if in difficulty on the lake’.